docker/docs/datacenter/dtr/2.2/guides/admin/configure/garbage-collection.md

 The timeout ensures that your registry will be in read-only mode for a maximum amount of time.

-Select an option (either "Until done" or "For N minutes") and you'll have the option to configure GC to run via a cron job, with several default crons
+Select an option (either "Until done" or "For N minutes") and you have the option to configure GC to run via a cron job, with several default crons
 provided: